cristal-ise/cristal-ise/docs/DSL-Schema-expression.md

 # Field: Expression
-Defines an expression to compute the value of the given field including all information to generate a Script (UpdateScript only) to compte the value.
+Defines an expression to compute the value of the given field.
+It contains all information to perform 2 actions

+1. generate the Script (UpdateScript only) to compute the value
+1. update the input fields with the UpdateScriptRef - see [field dynamicForms](../DSL-Schema#field-dynamicforms)

-The geneared script will contain variables named after the inputFields which means that expression can use them to perform the required actions.
-The expression will only be triggered if all these fields have are not null.
+The genearted script contains variables named after the inputFields which means that expression can use them to perform the required actions.
+The expression will only be triggered if all these fields have valid values (i.e. not null).
 The script is based on the OutcomeUtils, a generic utility class of the framework to help script development.

 | Property | Type (default) | Description |
 | -------- | -------------- | ----------- |